danego/portfolio/README.md

 * For similar mouse actions in the past I've used directives.
 But this time a component seemed like the best option because the mouse actions are associated with HTML code (i.e., a template), albeit a small one.

 ### Home Page/Component ###
 * For the home page I wanted to have the design fill the entire screen.
-Normally this would be a straightforward view height procedure, but because of the shared navigation header structure it was not.
-Unfortunately I was unable to set the full height through the App Component HTML page because the _router-outlet_ appends the correct component below it, not inside the _router-outlet_ element/selector.
-Instead, I solved it by manually setting the viewport height by subtracting the height of the navigation header.
-For this I used _ngStyle_ to set the height and a _HostListener_ on the _'window:resize'_ event to dynamically fill the screen.
+For desktop screens this is easy to achieve with the CSS _calc()_  function.
+But for mobile the browser bars--specifically the temporary bottom bar--hinders this.
+For mobile I wanted it to generate the correct height once based on the view height and not update it each time that bottom browser bar pops up.
+So I solved it by calculating the height based on the initial height and the nav element and then using _ngStyle_ to set the height.
+This value is saved in _localStorage_.

+* One recent addition is the animation of the circular icon elements around the profile photo.
+The animation is done manually by increasing the index of each icon in a _setInterval_.
+By changing the index the positioning directive recalculates the new position in degrees, then in cartesian, then in CSS position values.

 ***